f-inc/dynamic/packages/python/dynamic/README.md

 ### Project Structure

-Typically your root directory should have a server/app script that initiates your run.
+Typically your root directory should have a server/app script that initiates your server.
 And then if you opt for file-based routing, a folder named `routes` in which the endpoint logic is stored.
 More details on routing will be in the next section.

 ```bash
 # example file structure tree